pzemtsov/pzemtsov.github.io/_posts/2015-09-17-optimising-division-based-hash.md

 has been removed from **Java** VM in version 8.

 - This optimisation requires a 128-bit multiplication, which isn't available in **Java** directly.
-It can be implemented from scratch, although in some ugly way).
+It can be implemented from scratch, although in some ugly way.

 - The code we produced was very long.
 It contained five multiplications and several shifts and additions; still, it was faster than the original code using division (on **Java 8**).